icerpc/icerpc-docs/pages/icerpc/dispatch/dispatch-pipeline.md

 Dispatches are typically created by server connections: a server connection receives a request, dispatches this request and then sends back the response provided by the dispatch.

-Nevertheless, since client and server [connections][connections] have the same capabilities, client connections can also dispatch requests.
+Nevertheless, since client and server [connections] have the same capabilities, client connections can also dispatch requests.

 ## The Dispatcher abstraction